9 Tips for Maximizing Your Blowout

 Rubbing your hair with typical bath towels create friction and cause split ends, so be gentle.
 I also recommend investing in a couple of these microfiber hair towels.

 3. Use a heat protectant.
-Always, ALWAYS use a good product to protect your hair before blow drying or using a hot iron to prevent damage, like Bumble and Bumble’s All-Style Blow Dry.
+Always, ALWAYS use a good product to protect your hair before blow drying or using a hot iron to prevent damage.
+I currently use the Monat Blow Out Cream.

 5. Always point your hairdryer down the hair shaft.
 If you blow the other direction, up the hair shaft, it will cause fly-aways and frizz.
 This takes some practice, but you’ll get the hang of it — and a workout in the process.
 Bonus!